Dina Powell is expected to be named President Donald Trump’s deputy national security advisor.

 “Dina is one of the most capable people I know.
 She is creative and committed,” Rice told Politico.
 “She did crucial work for me at the State Department where we were trying to be more effective in outreach to the Muslim world and to empower women.
 Because of her own background as a woman of Egyptian descent she was a cultural ambassador — absolutely an essential member of my team.”

-Arianna Huffington, founder of the left-leaning news website The Huffington Post, said on Wednesday that the White House will be lucky to have Powell.
+Arianna Huffington, founder of the left-leaning news website The Huffington Post, said in January that the White House would be lucky to have Powell.

-5. She Is the Fourth Goldman Sachs Alum to Join the Trump Administration
+5. She Would Be the Fourth Goldman Sachs Alum to Join the Trump Administration

 If Dina Powell does indeed join the Trump White House, she will be the fourth Goldman Sachs executive to take on a role in new administration.

-There’s also Steven Mnuchin, Trump’s nominee for Treasury secretary and 17-year veteran of Goldman Sachs.
-Then there’s Gary Cohn, the president-elect’s pick for director of the United States National Economic Council and the current president and COO of Goldman Sachs.
+There’s also Steven Mnuchin, Trump’s Treasury secretary and 17-year veteran of Goldman Sachs.
+Then there’s Gary Cohn, director of the United States National Economic Council.
 In addition, Steve Bannon, Trump’s chief strategist, is a former Goldman Sachs investment banker.

 Donald Trump during his presidential campaign accused his opponents, including Hillary Clinton and Ted Cruz, of being controlled by Wall Street and specifically Goldman Sachs.